ChristopherStrom/ESP32-TFT/README.md

 # ESP32-TFT
 This is a sample project on how to connect a SPI TFT display to a Heltec Wifi V3 ESP32 module.
+My dev enviroment is vscode with PlatformIO.
+This should work with arduinoIDE with libraries configured the same.

 These pins are used as default pins are used by onboard OLED